 We here provide a brief introduction to optimisation methods used for training deep neural networks.
 The aim is to identify some hyper parameters that are commonly varied during training.
 The material is based on \cite{Ruder:2016aa,Tian:2023aa}.

 Training a deep neural network typically amounts to computing a (local) minimiser to an objective function $\operator{F} \colon \NNparamSet \to \Real$.
 This is a real-valued function defined on the set $\NNparamSet$ of neural network parameters that one seeks to learn during training.
 Section~\ref{sec:LearningProbs} lists various objective functions one may encounter depending on the type of training data one has access to.
-As an example, the objective function for supervised data $\Sigma \subset \DataSpace \times \RecSpace$ is given in \eqref{eq:IntroData_SupervisedX_emp}, i.e., the objective is of the form
+As an example, the objective function for supervised data $\Sigma \subset \DataSpace \times \RecSpace$ is given in \eqref{eq:SupDataX-Loss_emp}, i.e., the objective is of the form

 Objectives used in training deep neural networks are often chosen so that they are differentiable.
-They are however also highly non-convex and non-linear.
-To address the issue with non-convexity, it is common to compute a (local) minimiser by some version of \ac{SGD}.
-The `stochasticity' in \ac{SGD} refers to the fact that the objective is usually not evaluated on the entire training dataset at hand, but instead on randomly sampled subsets of it (minibatches).
-The advantages of using minibatches are twofold: firstly, it significantly reduces the computational effort required for a parameter update.
-Secondly, it introduces some randomness into the minimization procedure, which can be helpful to avoid getting stuck in a local minimum.
+It therefore makes sense to considers first order gradient methods to compute a minimiser.
+The objective is however also highly non-convex and non-linear, still one can prove existence of global minima and a basic convergence analyses for gradient descent methods \cite{Jentzen:2022aa}.
+Furthermore, to address the issue with non-convexity, it is common to compute a (local) minimiser by some version of \ac{SGD}.
+The `stochasticity' in \ac{SGD} refers to the fact that the objective is usually not evaluated on the entire training dataset at hand, but instead on randomly sampled subsets of it (mini-batches).
+The advantages of using mini-batches are twofold: firstly, it significantly reduces the computational effort required for a parameter update.
+Secondly, it introduces some randomness into the minimisation procedure, which can be helpful to avoid getting stuck in a local minimum.
 At each \ac{SGD} iteration, an unbiased approximation of the gradient $\grad_{\NNparam}\operator{F}_{\Sigma}(\NNparam)$ is computed.
 The neural network parameters are subsequently updated via: